 Bundling in the United States

 The tradition also has roots in the necessity for colonists’ economic circumstances, with travelers being allowed to bundle with the house’s women to save on fuel or to bundle to keep the house warm.
-A young man and women were put together out of necessity to produce children, rather than in the 1700s, where more affluent settlers paired their offspring to ensure successful matrimony.
+Young men and women were put together out of necessity to produce children, rather than in the 1700s, when more affluent settlers paired their offspring to ensure successful matrimony.

 Religion or tradition?